Ned-zib/TKinter_Vermiculture/README.md

 - Run the controller.py file

 ### Actual Issues
-  - The updating of the information on the TKinter window is not working yet
+  - The TK window is a bit stuck sometimes but the update of the data has been fixed
 ### Future
   - Turn the system to an IOT based monitor and control system